until 14 June

 BALIK/BAYAN is a group for the Filipino diaspora in the Netherlands that advocates for migrants, human rights, environmental justice, and international solidarity.
 They do this through various means, including organizing meetings, actions, and demonstrations.
 Effigies play an important role in these gatherings; papier-mâché sculptures carried during demonstrations.

 During (un(h)armed, they bring the practice of effigy-making to Clublokaal.
-They lead various workshops during which you can learn how to make an effigy yourself, for example on April 10, 20, and 24.
-These will be displayed during the exhibition and ultimately carried during the Critical Freedom Walk with Breda and Tilburg for Peace on Liberation Day (May 5).
+They lead various workshops during which an effigy was made collaboratively.
+This effigy will be displayed during the exhibition and ultimately destroyed during the closing symposium on June 14th.

 STOP WAPENHANDEL is an independent research and advocacy group that advocates for sustainable security, not based on military power and deterrence, but on resolving the root causes of conflict.